idossha/.dotfiles/README.md

 source ~/.zshrc
 ```

-# This conculdes the important installations.
+## This conculdes the important installations.
 From here you have a MVP and can configure as you wish.

 ---

 # Configuration

-#### Install ZSH Plugins
+#### Terminal + ZSH plugins

 1. Install zsh-autosuggestions: